 Understand the Threat

-Impostor email is known by different names, often also referred to as email spoofing, business email compromise (BEC) or CEO fraud.
+Business email compromise (BEC) is known by different names, often also referred to as email spoofing, imposter emails or CEO fraud.
 This email fraud threat is designed to trick the victim into thinking they received an email from an organization leader like the CEO or CFO asking for either: A transfer of money out of the company (this is usually the case) or Employee personally identifiable information (PII) such as W2 forms.

-These threats are extremely targeted and start with a great deal of research to find the right person within an organization, find out their chain of command, and identify the best time to send the email – ideally when the “sender” is traveling in order to maximize success.
-But despite the amount of work required, these threats are not seen in low numbers, many thousands of companies get impacted by these BEC threats every month.
-The FBI initially estimates that impostor emails cost organizations over $2 billion in 2015.
+These BEC threats are extremely targeted and start with a great deal of research to find the right person within an organisation, find out their chain of command, and identify the best time to send the email – ideally when the “sender” is travelling in order to maximise success.
+But despite the amount of work required, these threats are not seen in low numbers, many thousands of companies get impacted by these BEC scams every month.
+The FBI initially estimates that business email compromises cost organisations over $2 billion in 2015.

-Because these email compromise threats rely on social engineering rather than malware, impostor emails can often evade security solutions that look for only malicious email attachments content or behaviour.
+Because these business email compromise threats rely on social engineering rather than malware, impostor emails can often evade security solutions that look for only malicious email attachments content or behaviour.

 Many security defences look for malicious documents or known blacklisted URLs to identify emails as suspicious.
-Impostor emails threats, though, rarely have these tell-tale features.
+BEC scams, though, rarely have these tell-tale features.
 They rely instead on social engineering and busy, tired, or naive employees responding to fake requests for money and information.
 Vigilant employees are the last line of defence against impostor threats.
-As with so many phishing schemes and other email-based attacks, impostor email threats bear common hallmarks that should send up a red flag for users if these messages make it past your organization's defences:
+As with so many phishing schemes and other email-based attacks, BEC scams bear common hallmarks that should send up a red flag for users if these messages make it past your organisation's defences:

 - High-level executives asking for unusual information: How many CEOs actually want to review W2 and tax information for individual employees?
 While most of us will naturally respond promptly to an email from the C-suite, it's worth pausing to consider whether the email request makes sense.
 A CFO might ask for aggregated compensation data or a special report, but individual employee data is less likely.